Dart Null Safety: Enhancing Code Quality and Reliability

 lateVariable = "Initialized Later"; // Initialize the variable later

-will be initialized before it is accessed, eliminating null safety warnings.
+The Dart compiler will trust that lateVariable will be initialized before it is accessed, eliminating null safety warnings.

 4. Type Annotations

 Type annotations in Dart help specify whether a variable is nullable or non-nullable explicitly.
-These annotations can be applied using the ?
+These annotations can be applied using the ? and ! operators.

 String? nullableString = null; // nullableString is explicitly declared nullable